aydos/gminzip/README.md

 ## Examples

+Gminzip works with extentions and file extentions must be specified with -m and/or -z options

-Minify and zip all "css,htm,html,js,json,svg,xml" files in /var/www:
+Minify and zip all "html" files in current working directory:

-	gminzip /var/www
+    gminzip -m html -z html .

-Minify and zip all "css,html" files in /var/www:
+Minify all "css,html" files in /var/www:

 	gminzip -m css,html /var/www

-Zip every file with an extention (.jpeg, .swf, .html, ...) ("all" must be alone) but do not minify in /var/www:
+Zip every file with an extention ("all" must be alone) but do not minify in /var/www:

-	gminzip -m none -z all /var/www
+	gminzip -z all /var/www

 Minify and zip "css,html" files in /var/www/site1 and /var/www/site2 and index.html file in the current directory:

-	gminzip -m css,html /var/www/site1 /var/www/site2 index.html
+	gminzip -m css,html -z css,html /var/www/site1 /var/www/site2 index.html

-Minify "css,html" files, but zip only json files (and *.all files, not every file) in /var/www/site1:
+Minify "css,html" files, but zip only json files (and *.all files, not every file) in /var/www/site:

-	gminzip -m css,html -z all,json /var/www/site1
+	gminzip -m css,html -z all,json /var/www/site

-Minify all "css,htm,html,js,json,svg,xml" files and gzip the result if size larger than 120 bytes:
+Minify all "svg,html,xml" files (not "jpg"s) and gzip every file with extention if file size is larger than 120 bytes:

-	gminzip -s 120 /var/www
+	gminzip -m svg,html,xml,jpg -m all -s 120 /var/www

-List all extensions and file counts, minify "css,htm,html,js,json,svg,xml" files and zip "js" files:
+List all extensions and file counts and zip "js" files:

 	gminzip -l -z js /var/www